Guardian Robot Project

 News

-- November 14, 2025New!
-An article by Dr. Sato and his colleagues has been published in Frontiers in Nutrition
+- December 22, 2025New!
+An article by Dr. Sato et al. has been published in Communications Biology

-- August 8, 2025 An article by Dr. Tang et al. has been published in Computers in Human Behavior Reports
+- December 8, 2025 An article by Dr. Hsu et al. has been published in Computers in Human Behavior Reports

 Events